Pingasmaster/archInstall/README.md

 * Gnome install

-Install gnome with `pacman -S xorg networkmanager gnome --needed[ENTER]` and  enable it to boot with `systemctl enable gdm.service && systemctl enable NetworkManager.service[ENTER]`.
+Install gnome with `pacman -S xorg gnome --needed[ENTER]` and  enable it to boot with `systemctl enable gdm.service && systemctl enable NetworkManager.service[ENTER]`.

 * KDE install

-Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications networkmanager --needed[ENTER]`.
+Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications  --needed[ENTER]`.
-Enable them at boot with `systemctl enable sddm.service && systemctl enable NetworkManager[ENTER]`.
+Enable them at boot with `systemctl enable sddm.service[ENTER]`.

 ### Last steps